-This article is a few months late, but hey, better late than never.
-It’s about the Asus Chromebook C302CA, one of the best Chromebooks available in stores in 2017.
+This article is about the Asus Chromebook C302CA, still one of the best Chromebooks available in stores these days.

 Specs as reviewed